Collections as Data Series

 This year, join us on Zoom for a panel on African-American history and culture, a conference about crowdsourcing cultural heritage in partnership with the Princeton Geniza Lab and Zooniverse, the annual Douglass Day transcribe-a-thon, and a discussion about how academic libraries are partnering with tribal communities on interactive digital archives of Native American cultural material.

-Our first event, “Collections as Data: (Re)Discovering Black Histories, Spaces, and Cultures” will be on Wednesday December 2, 3-4:20pm.
-This panel will feature Synatra Smith (Philadelphia Museum of Art) discussing her project “Black Philly Multiverse,” Amanda Henley (University of North Carolina-Chapel Hill) presenting On the Books: Jim Crow and Algorithms of Resistance, with a discussion moderated by Jennifer Garcon (University of Pennsylvania).
+Our first event, “Collections as Data: (Re)Discovering Black Histories, Spaces, and Cultures” was on Wednesday December 2, 3–4:20pm.
+The panel featured Synatra Smith (Philadelphia Museum of Art) discussing her project “Black Philly Multiverse,” Amanda Henley (University of North Carolina-Chapel Hill) presenting On the Books: Jim Crow and Algorithms of Resistance, with a discussion moderated by Jennifer Garcon (University of Pennsylvania).

 Our second event, “Mukurtu, the Spalding-Allen Collection, and the Plateau Peoples' Web Portal,” took place on Friday, March 26.
 The event featured Trevor James Bond (Washington State University Libraries), who described the process of adding the Spalding-Allen Collection to the Plateau Peoples' Web Portal.
 The Plateau Peoples' Web portal uses the Mukurtu (MOOK-oo-too), an open source platform built with Indigenous communities to manage and share digital cultural heritage.
 Watch the event here.